ACD Sant'Angelo 1907

-A.C.D.
-Sant'Angelo 1907 is an Italian association football club located in Sant'Angelo Lodigiano, Lombardy.The club currently plays in Eccellenza.
+Associazione Calcio Dilettantistica Sant'Angelo 1907, or simply Sant'Angelo, is a football club based in Sant'Angelo Lodigiano, Lombardy, Italy.
+The club plays in Eccellenza.

 History

 Early years

 The club was founded in 1907, but until the season 1927–28 didn't compete in any official championship.

 The debut in a true and actual tournament took place the successive year, when compete in Terza Divisione, finishing fourth.
 It competes between the Prima, Seconda and Terza Divisione until 1941, when the Second World War compel it to inactivity.
 It starts again in 1945, from the Serie C, category maintained for a period of three years, then slides in Promozione and in Prima Divisione.

 Inactive in 1950–51, returns in Promozione at the conclusion of the season 195–53 and in the Campionato Nazionale Dilettanti in the summer on 1956.
 The leap, however, costs expensive: in fact, at the conclusion of the year 1960–61 disappears.
 The society comes refunded two years later and, starting from the Terza Divisione, climbs to Serie D, thanks to four promotions in five years: to the first place in Terza Divisione in 1964 and then another one in the greater series, therefore, after a sixteenth place in Prima Divisione in 1966, finishes in fourth place that gives promotion in Promozione, and a first place in the new division, that opens the doors to Serie D. In the summer of 1968 and the adventure in the Serie D lasts three years: after a fourth and a third place, the demotion arrives in 1971, with a seventeenth place.
 In 1971 the first squad falls in Promozione, but after two years finishes first.
 From that year begin the gold years, thanks to the ideas and the funds of an eminent manager, Carlo Chiesa.